Measuring data types: Measuring of Inductive Data Types

 \begin{proof} Since every $C$-indexed partial homomorphism $\widetilde{\varphi}\colon C\rightarrow [A, B]$ is equivalent to a coalgebra homomorphism $C\rightarrow \cofree([A,B])$ that coequalizes the parallel morphisms described above, we see that the category $\cM(A,B)$ of measurings from $A$ to $B$ is equivalent to the category of cones over the aforementioned parallel morphisms.
 Thus they have equivalent terminal objects $\ubalg(A,B)$. \end{proof}

-\begin{definition} [dual (co)algebra] Suppose that $\C$ symmetric monoidal closed category that is locally presentable, and that $F\colon \C\rightarrow \C$ is an accessible endofunctor.
+\begin{definition} [dual (co)algebra] Suppose that $\C$ is a symmetric monoidal closed category that is locally presentable, and that $F\colon \C\rightarrow \C$ is a symmetric lax monoidal, accessible endofunctor.
 The category $\balg$ has an initial object which we denote by $N$.

 Let $(-)^*\colon\bcoalg^\op\rightarrow \balg$ denote the functor $[-,N]$, and call $C^*$ the \emph{dual algebra of $C$} for any coalgebra $C$.

 Let $(-)^\circ\colon\balg^\op\rightarrow \bcoalg$ denote the functor $\ubalg(-,N)$, and call $A^\circ$ the \emph{dual coalgebra of $A$} for any algebra $A$.